hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/labX_manual.md

   set_property SEVERITY {Warning} [get_drc_checks NSTD-1]
   set_property SEVERITY {Warning} [get_drc_checks UCIO-1]
   ```
-- Create a new tcl file **"set_cons.tcl"** in your project folder, and paste those two commands into this file.
+- Create a new tcl file **"pre_bitstream.tcl"** in your project folder, and paste those two commands into this file.
+(Or download this file from Piazza)
 - In Vivado, when the implementation is finished, right click on **"Generate Bitsream"**, click on **"Bitsream Settings"**.
 - In the option **"tcl.pre"**, select the tcl file you created.
 Then click on **"OK"**.
 - Now you should be able to generate the bitsream without this error.